retran/meowvim/README.md

    :LspInfo
    ```

 2. Language servers are managed by the `meow`.
-If you installed `Meowvim` as part of `meow`, they should be automatically available.
+If you installed `meowvim` as part of `meow`, they should be automatically available.
 3. For standalone installation, you may need to install servers manually:

    ```bash